repetere/tensorscript/manual/overview.md

 ## Predicting

-All prediction inputs must be the same shape as trainning inputs.
+All prediction inputs must be the same shape as training inputs.
 TensorScript provides an asynchronous predict method that converts tensor values to javascript objects.
 If you want the tensor from tensorflow, use the calculate method instead.

 ### Predicting example